Skip to main content

 Restore

 Fixes structural damage — scratches, tears, fading, and age wear.
-This is the safe first step for almost every photo.
+This is the core step for almost every photo.
+Note: restore models do not work on daguerreotypes or plate-era photos — seek professional conservation for those.

 3. 3